SpainHoliday/sepawriter/README.md

 Version 1.0.7
 ---
-Fix to validate correctly, by removing Bic element where the value is not provided. (from pull request)
+Bug fix: Removes the BIC-element from FinInstnId if a BIC is not supplied

 Version 1.0.6
 ---